arent01/AskerV1/README.md

   **Main functionalities**
    - Allows players to ask questions on the server
    - Processes answers and questions
-   - Allows you to customize notification sounds for admins
+   - Allows you to customize vanilla notification sounds for admins
    - Allows you to enable or disable “Do Not Disturb” mode for admins

   **Technology Stack**